ArinaGodman/etl_converstionista/README.md

 ## Overview

 The ETL pipeline extracts sales data from JSON files, transforms it into a structured format, and loads it into a PostgreSQL database.
-The pipeline processes data to create summary and detail views of sales transactions, making it easier to perform analysis and reporting.
+This process creates both summary and detailed views of sales, facilitating analysis and reporting.
+The ETL pipeline is automated with the help of Windows Task Scheduler.

+In addition to the sales and sales_detail tables, products and dates tables were created and populated from the JSON files.

+In the db_design_w_queries directory, you can find a .png file illustrating the potential database structure with more time and information.
+Queries for creating these tables are also provided in the same directory.

 ## Project Structure